haseebbasra/php-oop-simpleapp/README.md

 #### Detailed Explanation of different roles

 A person can be a customer and a Manager.

+Customer has id,firstname,surname,email

 Customers are further sub divided into 2 categories, Premium customers and Basic customers.
 Premium customers are exempted from paying the taxes.
 Basic customers have to pay tax in order to purchase something from book store.